-Apply for your passport several months before your trip.
+Generally, you should apply for your new passport as soon as you know you’ll be traveling internationally—at least several months in advance.
+Passport processing times may vary, so be sure to check the latest State Department service estimates.
 First-time applicants, minors, and applicants who need a new passport but may not renew by mail may submit their passport application at the Post Office.
 The U.S. State Department website explains what you'll need to bring with you.